TV and feminist legend Mary Tyler Moore dies at 80

 Moore had long suffered from diabetes.

-Moore became known for two beloved characters that spurned the traditional view of a women's roles in the home or the workforce, inspiring a generation along the way.
+Moore became known for two beloved characters who spurned the traditional view of a women's roles in the home or the workforce, inspiring a generation along the way.

 Other personalities lit up social media to share their sadness over Moore's loss and the importance of her life.

 Moore was born in Brooklyn, New York, in 1936 and grew up in Los Angeles.
-She started her career in showbiz as a dancer for TV commercials before she was discovered by "The Dick Van Dyke Show" creator Carl Reiner, who said more than two dozen women auditioned for the role of Laura Petrie.
+She started her career in showbiz as a dancer for TV commercials before she was discovered by Carl Reiner, creator of "The Dick Van Dyke Show," who said more than two dozen women auditioned for the role of Laura.

 PHOTOS: Mary Tyler Moore Turned the World on With Her Smile